We are lucky enough to have a number of retail businesses as clients.

 Understand how customers search for products.

-And find an agency that understands how to make search work.
+And find an enterprise SEO agency that understands how to make search work.

 Understand the need to programmatically optimise product databases.